How Your Chapter 7 and 13 Bankruptcy Can impact Your IRS Debt

 Since the bankruptcy court’s decision supersedes that of the taxing authority, the IRS cannot object to your payment plan or any other measures regarding debt relief ordered by the bankruptcy court.

 Being free of crushing debt is an essential part of living the American Dream.
-With over 35 years of experience in our community, the Fayette County bankruptcy lawyers at Bunch & Brock are committed to providing each of our clients the highest level of personal service.
+With over 35 years of experience in our community, the Lexington County bankruptcy lawyer at Bunch & Brock are committed to providing each of our clients the highest level of personal service.
 We will help you to create the best plan for eliminating or repaying your debts.
 Contact our office by calling 859-254-5522 or filling out this online form.